muhme/joomla-branches-tester/README.md

 They are based on the `branch_*` folders, which are also available on the Docker host.

 :point_right: The version numbers referenced are current as of early August 2024.
-              Since active branches are subject to frequent changes, the latest version numbers are always be retrieved directly from the `joomla-cms` repository.
+              Since used branches are subject to frequent changes, the latest version numbers are always be retrieved directly from the `joomla-cms` repository.
-              As of late August 2024, a fifth active branch, `5.3-dev`, has been introduced.
+              As of late August 2024, `5.1-dev` has been removed, and `5.3-dev` has been introduced.
-              Consequently, five web servers are now configured to accommodate this change.

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
 To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.